hemidactylus/mlops-speedrun-spamclassifier/README.md

   -d '{"text": "I have a dream"}'
 ```

-Here is a sketch of how the various model version are installed in the FastAPI
+Here is a sketch of how the various model versions are installed in the FastAPI
 application by means of routers generated from a "router factory" function:

 ![04-fastapi-routers](images/mlops_04_fastapi-routers.png)

+_**Note**: the image shows also the "v3" model, see below.
+Notice that also
+model "v3" uses the "v2" features: don't let that fool you (in a real-life
+ML company much, much worse can happen 😈 ...)_

 #### Client test for "v2"

-Provided both API services are running (remember
+Provided both API services are running (remember also the user-data API
 `uvicorn api.user_data.user_api:app --port 8111`), this is simply:
 ```
 REACT_APP_SPAM_MODEL_VERSION=v2 npm start